jfbrennan/retchful/README.md

 # futch
-`fetch`, but only for RESTful APIs serving JSON.
+`fetch` for talking to RESTful APIs in a sane way.

 ## API